Garrowni/Garrowni/README.md

   Welcome to my profile!
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

-<h5>Previously I have always used my corporate github accounts, but I have decided its time to start showing off some personal projects and course work!</h5>
+Previously I have always used my corporate github accounts, but I have decided its time to start showing off some personal projects and course work!

 ---